project-image

 Dummy #2 from China

-almost 8 years ago – Wed, Jul 13, 2016 at 10:40:52 PM
+over 8 years ago – Wed, Jul 13, 2016 at 10:40:52 PM

 We received our second dummy from China.
 This version fixed several issues.